arturspon/Buzzvel-QrCode-Test/README.md

 docker-compose up
 ```

+If you're on Linux, make sure you have the necessary permissions to run the above command.
+If you want to be sure, you can run with `sudo`.

 After that, you'll need a database named `buzzvel`.
-You can connect to the database using the following credentials:
+You can connect to the database using the command line or an app like DBeaver for example.

+The default credentials to the database are the following:

 ```
 host: localhost